certeu/morio/docs/docs/guides/goals/readme.md

     work, such as clicking around in a web UI, editing configuration files by hand, restarting services, trial and error while trying to build custom event log parsing expressions.
-  - With Morio, we wanted to make it easy to automation the rollout and maintenance of our solution.
+  - With Morio, we wanted to make it easy to automate the rollout and maintenance of our solution.

 ## Technology choices